AJSmithJohnson/Bergerstman/README.md

 # Bergerstman
-A game we are making in the unreal engine.
-This started as a project for the Wizard Game Jam over christmas but due to personal interest we have continued to work on it.
-It is a metroidvania style game designed to capture the feel of older side scrollers.
+A game started for the Wizard Game Jam.
+We did not make much progress and it remains unfinished.